petermp79/coding-challenges/README.md

     of articles on programming subjects that could be helpful in refreshing your memory.

 - I found this course "50 popular coding interview problems" on udemy.com to be very helpful.
-  I got it for only $9.90 when it was on-sale.
-It is the best resource for training and learning in my opinion.

 I hope the collection of coding tests and solutions in the repo and the information I provided above will be helpful to you in your job interviews.